-1. In the Uyuni Web UI, navigate to Admin - Setup Wizard.

-- 2. From the Setup Wizard page select the to populate.
+- 1. In the Uyuni Web UI, navigate to Admin Setup Wizard. - 2.
+From the Setup Wizard page select the [SUSE Products] tab.
+Wait a moment for the products list to populate.
 If you previously registered with SUSE Customer Center a list of products will populate the table.
 This table lists architecture, channels, and status information. - 3.
-If your SUSE Linux Enterprise client is based on x86_64 architecture scroll down the page and select the check box for this channel now. - 4.
+If your SUSE Linux Enterprise client is based on x86\64 architecture scroll down the page and select the check box for this channel now. - 4.
 Add channels to Uyuni by selecting the check box to the left of each channel.
 Click the arrow symbol to the left of the description to unfold a product and list available modules. - 5.
 Click [Add Products] to start product synchronization.

 When a channel is added, Uyuni will schedule the channel for synchronization.
 Depending on the number and size of this channels, this can take a long time.
 You can monitor synchronization progress in the Web UI.
-For more information about using the setup wizard, see Reference.
-Admin.
+For more information about using the setup wizard, see Reference > Admin.